 TEACH, PLAY, LOVE!

-As Professor Emerita Diana Gannett maintains a studio of amazing bassists at the University of Michigan, Ann Arbor.
+As Professor Emerita Diana Gannett retired from a studio of amazing bassists at the University of Michigan, Ann Arbor.
 Many of them have gone on to win competitions and positions in important festivals, orchestras and academic appointments.

 Gannett taught at Oberlin College Conservatory early in her career with other teaching appointments including the faculties of Yale University School of Music and the Hartt School of Music in Connecticut and the University of Iowa where as President for the International Society of Bassists, she hosted the 1999 ISB convention.